NZ Payout Mascot

 How much does my employer have to contribute?

-If you are a KiwiSaver member and contributing from your pay, your employer must generally contribute at least 3.5% of your gross pay (as of April 2026), provided you are between 18 and 65 years old.
+If you are a KiwiSaver member and contributing from your pay, your employer must generally contribute at least 3.5% of your gross pay (as of 1 April 2026).
+From 1 April 2026 this also covers eligible 16 and 17 year olds who contribute from their pay.
+Employer contributions are not compulsory once you reach 65.
+The default rate is legislated to rise to 4% on 1 April 2028.

 Can I temporarily lower my contribution rate?